 Yes, laughing gas sedation is also safe, even for children.
-At our Keswick Kids Dental clinic, we use a low nitrous oxide to oxygen ratio mixture, which allows us to administer laughing gas throughout the procedure.
+At our Keswick Kids Dental clinic, our pediatric dentist that does sedation uses a low nitrous oxide to oxygen ratio mixture.
+This allows us to administer laughing gas throughout the procedure.
 One of the biggest benefits of laughing gas sedation is that we can adjust the level of sedation at any time during the procedure, as needed.

 In oral sedation pediatric dentistry, we adminster pure oxygen through the mask at the end of the treatment to help clear out any remaining nitrous oxide from their system.